jamesblasco/intl_translation_format/intl_translation_format/README.md

     return MessagesForLocale(messages);
 ```

 The important part here is to parse the string message into a Message class.
-You can manually create a Message tree but for ICU there is already a default parser: `IcuMessage.fromIcu(value)`
+You can manually manually parse the Message to create a syntax tree but for ICU there is already a default parser: `IcuMessage.fromIcu(value)`

-For each message, we will create a BasicTranslatedMessage that will contain the identifier and the Message.
+For each message, we will create a BasicTranslatedMessage that will contain the identifier (the message's keyname) and the Message.

 5. Testing the new format:

 It is important to add tests that will assure us that the format parsing is working as expected.
-The intl_translation_format comes with some util method for testing.
+The intl_translation_format comes with some utility methods for testing.

 ```dart
 /// Compares a file content with the messages that are expected